pokt-network/pocket-core/doc/specs/cli/node.md

 pocket nodes stake non-custodial <operatorPublicKey> <outputAddress> <amount> <RelayChainIDs> <serviceURI> <networkID> <fee> <isBefore8.0>
 ```

 Stake a node in the network, the signer may be the operator or the output address.
-The signer must specify either the public
-key of the output or operator address when prompted for the `<fromAddr>` account passphrase.
+The signer must specify the passphrase of either the output or operator address when prompted for the `<fromAddr>` account passphrase.
 This will determine where the staked funds are taken from.

 if the node is already staked, this transaction acts as an _update_ transaction.
 A node can update `<relayChainIDs>`
 , `<serviceURI>`, and increase the stake `<amount>` with this transaction.
 If the node is currently staked at `X` and